janeu19/snake-game/README.md

 # snake-game
-A beautiful snake game with bonus features.
+A beautiful 2D snake game with bonus features and beautiful GUI.